 What does this extra weight gain mean for thyroid patients in the short term?

 Your body will be able to handle a small amount of weight gain as long as you are able to take care of it relatively quickly.

 You may require some small changes in your thyroid dosing but this may not be necessary if you catch it early enough.

 Managing the triggers of the quarantine 15 to manage your weight will be most important.

 The long-term consequences are going to be a little different.

-For those who do not take the weight gain seriously, and who are not taking steps to prevent extra weight gain, they will have big problems down the line.
+For those who do not take weight gain seriously, and who are not taking steps to prevent extra weight gain, will have big problems down the line.

 The extra weight gain in a thyroid patient will require changes to their thyroid medication.

 The more weight you have on your body, the more thyroid hormone you need (generally).

 And because many thyroid patients are not able to get to their doctor for adjustments to their medication, this will probably lead to further weight gain as they are slow to get the medication changes that they need.